MAPIRlab/llm-robotics-reflection/README.md

 # mdpi-reflection
-Code for the paper "Agentic Workflows for Improving LLM Reasoning in Robotic Object-Centered Planning" presented in MDPI Robotics Journal
+Code repository for the work "Enhancing LLMs with Agentic Workflows.
+Application to Robotic Task-Oriented Navigation"

+# Installation
+Use the virtual environment located in ``